Goemon (film): Plot

-Saizo and his ninja squad appear and confronts Goemon.
-Goemon flees but is chased by Saizo's team.
-Goemon evades all of his pursuers except Saizo, who challenges him to a duel.
-Saizo informs him that the box is referred to as a "Pandora's Box" by foreigners.
-Just as Saizo prepares to kill Goemon, Hattori Hanzo intervenes, causing Saizo to withdraw.
-After returning to the city, Goemon examines the "empty box" and discovers a map leading to a mysterious treasure.
-Following the map, Goemon and Sasuke are led to the destroyed Buddhist temple where Akechi Mitsuhide had hidden his contract with Hideyoshi.
-Goemon becomes angry once he learns of Hideyoshi's involvement in Nobunaga's death.
-Hanzo, now serving under the warlord Tokugawa Ieyasu, reappears and offers his old student a bag of gold for the contract, which Goemon accepts.
+Saizo, now working under Mitsunari, and his ninja squad appear and confront Goemon over the box.
+Goemon evades Saizo's team except for Saizo himself and they engage in a fierce duel until Hattori Hanzo intervenes, causing Saizo to withdraw.
+Returning to the city with the box, Goemon examines it and discovers a map leading to a mysterious treasure.
+Following the map, Goemon and Sasuke are led to a ruined Buddhist temple where they find a hidden contract containing Hideyoshi and Mitsuhide's signatures.
+From it, Goemon learns of Hideyoshi's involvement in Nobunaga's death.
+Hanzo reappears and offers his old student a bag of gold for the contract.
 Seeking vengeance for his murdered lord, Goemon infiltrates Hideyoshi's palace and kills him.
-To Goemon's shock, he discovers the real Hideyoshi enter the room, realizing he just killed his fake double.
-Suddenly, one of Hideyoshi's guards discovers Goemon and shoots him.
-Goemon is rescued by Saizo.

-Goemon is then contacted by Hanzo, who takes him to a waterfall to meet with Chacha.
-Chacha bids Goemon farewell and returns the fan, revealing she has agreed to become Hideyoshi's concubine.
-Later on, Tokugawa arrives and asks Goemon to assassinate Hideyoshi in order to save the country.
+Goemon then reunites with Chacha for a short while before hiding himself.
+To his shock, Goemon discovers Hideyoshi enter Chacha's room, realizing he just killed his fake double.
+Later on, one of Hideyoshi's guards discovers Goemon and shoots him.
+Goemon is soon rescued by Saizo.
+Not long after, Hanzo takes Goemon to a waterfall to meet with Chacha.
+Chacha bids Goemon farewell after revealing that she has agreed to become Hideyoshi's concubine.
+Later, Tokugawa Ieyasu, Hanzo's new liege lord, arrives and asks Goemon to assassinate Hideyoshi in order to save the country.

 Meanwhile, Mitsunari offers Saizo samurai status in return for killing Hideyoshi.
-During Hideyoshi and Chacha's wedding aboard a royal ship, Goemon prepares to kill him but suddenly changes his mind.
-Moments later, all of Hideyoshi's escort ships are destroyed by explosives set by Saizo and his team.
-They capture Hideyoshi and assassinate him.
+During Hideyoshi and Chacha's wedding aboard a royal ship, Goemon prepares to kill him but he changes his mind.
+Moments later, all of Hideyoshi's escort ships are destroyed by explosives set by Saizo and his team, and then they assassinate Hideyoshi.
 Believing Hideyoshi to be dead, Mitsunari turns on Saizo and shoots him.
 However, Hideyoshi and Saizo survive.
-Hideyoshi, unaware of Mitsunari's betrayal, interrogates Saizo.
-Soon after, Goemon saves Saizo.

-Saizo races to rescue his family, only to find that Mitsunari had kidnapped his infant child and killed his wife in reprisal.
-Saizo is later recaptured and Hideyoshi condemns him to death by boiling.
-Hideyoshi tells Saizo he would spare his child's life if he reveals his name.
-Instead, he falsely identifies himself as Goemon.
-Goemon tries in vain to stop the execution, but Hideyoshi kicks Saizo into the cauldron along with his child.
-With the help of Saizo's team, Goemon storms through the palace.
-Goemon discovers that Hideyoshi murdered Nobunaga, provoking Goemon to finally kill him.
-He rescues Chacha, finally reuniting with her.
-With Hideyoshi dead, a power struggle between Tokugawa and Mitsunari begins.
-Goemon decides to intervene.
+Unaware of Mitsunari's betrayal, Hideyoshi interrogates Saizo, who is soon saved by Goemon.
+Saizo then races to save his family, only to discover that Mitsunari has kidnapped his infant child and killed his wife.
+Saizo is recaptured and executed through death by boiling along with his child after he falsely confesses that he is Goemon.
+With the help of Saizo's team, Goemon storms through the palace until he reaches Hideyoshi, whom he finally kills, and then he rescues Chacha.
+With Hideyoshi dead, a power struggle between Tokugawa and Mitsunari begins and Goemon, having enough of the conflict, decides to intervene.